klaudiosinani/binstree/readme.md

 - Return Type: `Boolean`

-The method returns `true` if the tree is empty or if all residing internal nodes are full nodes (node degree equal to 2) and all leaf nodes are at the same height level.
+The method returns `true` if all the internal nodes residing in the tree are full nodes (node degree equal to 2) and all leaf nodes are at the same height level.
 In any other case (node degree equal to 1 or leaf and full nodes are found on the same height level) the method returns `false`.

 ```js
 const {Tree} = require('bstrie');